OpenNebula/hosted-cloud-ionos/README.md

 ![one-ionos](https://github.com/user-attachments/assets/523b4b3b-bc48-40b6-b857-99ee023253d5)

-# OpenNebula Cloud Hosted on IONOS Cloud
+# Deploying OpenNebula as a Hosted Cloud on IONOS

-This repository contains the needed code and documentation to perform an OpenNebula deployment and configuration as a Cloud Hosted on IONOS cloud bare netal resources.
+This repository contains the needed code and documentation to perform an OpenNebula deployment and configuration as a Hosted Cloud on IONOS bare-metal resources.
 It extends the [one-deploy-validation](https://github.com/OpenNebula/one-deploy-validation) repository, which is added as a git submodule.

 ## Table of Contents